abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### md_tfreq

 - **Type**: Real
-- **Description**:
-  - When md_type = 1, md_tfreq controls the frequency of the temperature oscillations during the simulation.
+- **Description**: control the frequency of the temperature oscillations during the simulation.
 If it is too large, the temperature will fluctuate violently; if it is too small, the temperature will take a very long time to equilibrate with the atomic system.
-  - When md_type = 3, md_tfreq*md_dt is the collision probability in Anderson method.
-  - If md_tfreq is not set in INPUT, md_tfreq will be autoset to be 1/40/md_dt.
 - **Default**: 1/40/md_dt

 ### md_mnhc